-Minimize potential negative impacts from mining activities.
+The City shall minimize potential negative impacts from mining activities.
 (New)

 Strategy OS 1.7.1 - Mining Regulatory Oversight

 The City shall coordinate with local, regional, state, and federal mining regulatory agencies to ensure that new and existing mining operations meet all governmental requirements.
 Fugitive dust, noise, illumination, and truck traffic should be minimized to avoid unnecessary impacts to abutting or nearby properties.
 (Prev.
 Conservation Policy 1.15)